Ronald Rand: Career

-Rand's odyssey as Harold Clurman began with his first performance of his play, "Let It Be Art" directed by Gregory Abels, at the Sande Shurin Theatre in New York City in 2001.
+Rand's odyssey as Harold Clurman began with his first performance of his play, "Let It Be Art!" directed by Gregory Abels, at the Sande Shurin Theatre in New York City in 2001.
 Rand performed his play in three productions Off-Broadway, first at the Sande Shurin Theatre, at the Century Center Theatre under the play's previous title, Clurman, produced by J.C.
 Compton, the second wife of Harold Clurman, and then by the Mirror Repertory Company at the ArcLight Theatre.
-Rand made his New York debut in 1978 at the Brooklyn Academy of Music as a member of the cast of Julius Caesar with Richard Dreyfuss, George Rose, Austin Pendleton, René Auberjonois, and Tom Hulce.
+Rand made his New York debut in 1978 at the Brooklyn Academy of Music as a member of the cast of Julius Caesar with Richard Dreyfuss, George Rose, Austin Pendleton, René Auberjonois, and Tom Hulce, directed by Frank Dunlop.